tthoma24/resume/README.md

 *   Technical understanding for a wide range of issues; ability to explain issues and their resolution to non-technical users.
 Ability to remain calm and respectful with frustrated or upset users.

-*	Provide tier one email, phone, and walk-in technical support for MIT students, faculty, staff, and affiliates
+*	Provided tier one email, phone, and walk-in technical support for MIT students, faculty, staff, and affiliates

-*	Provide tier two support for Education Systems, including the Stellar CMS, Google Apps for Education, and Confluence Wikis.
+*	Provided tier two support for Education Systems, including the Stellar CMS, Google Apps for Education, and Confluence Wikis.
 Escalated as appropriate.

-*	Coordinate and provide tier one and two support for cable TV, phone, and internet in MIT dormitories and independent living groups (ILGs).
-Escalate tier 3 network issues.
+*	Coordinated and provided tier one and two support for cable TV, phone, and internet in MIT dormitories and independent living groups (ILGs).
+Escalated tier 3 network issues.

-*	Author and maintain documentation for a wide variety of technology services within the MIT Confluence-based knowledge base.
+*	Authored and maintained documentation for a wide variety of technology services within the MIT Confluence-based knowledge base.

-*	Assist in the onboarding and training of new student workers in the Call Center, Walkins, and Residential Computing spaces.
+*	Assisted in the onboarding and training of new student workers in the Call Center, Walkins, and Residential Computing spaces.

 ## Technical Support Specialist, Student Computing Services at Hofstra University | Sep 11 - Dec 12